SkylarZhao6/EvernoteGuide/_posts/2012-12-27-Install-Web-Clipper.md

 - **Bookmark**:

-  This format will generate a bookmark in the center of the screen with the title, logo, link and description of  __The New York Times__.
+  This format will generate a bookmark in the center of the screen with the title, logo, URL and description of  __The New York Times__.
+The feature list will stay the same.

   <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/bookmark.png?raw=true">

 - **Screenshot**:

-  You will be able to move mouse around and select any area on the web page to capture things.
+  You will have a view as the picture below, you will be able to select any area on the web page to capture things.

   <img src="https://github.com/SkylarZhao6/EvernoteGuide/blob/gh-pages/images/screenshot.png?raw=true">